*contains affiliate link

 Here’s the abbreviated instructions if you already have meat cooked/shredded like we do: (otherwise cook & shred the meat the day before)

-- Make the chile sauce by simmering peppers, onions, garlic in broth.
-Puree & strain
+- Make the chile sauce by simmering peppers, onions, garlic in broth, then puree & strain

 - Prepare the shredded cooked meat by adding some of the chile sauce